 The Rev. Devon Anderson

-Devon Anderson was called to Trinity Church in October 2011 and began her ministry on December 5, 2011.
+Devon Anderson was called to Trinity Church in 2011.
 She has found in Trinity a lively, dynamic, resourceful congregation enthusiastically engaging God’s work in the world and having fun doing it!

-Devon, and her husband Michael McNally, have two children: Svea and Coleman.
-The family spends enormous time in city hockey arenas and on the soccer fields of Minneapolis and beyond.
-They love Minnesota Twins baseball and spending time at Camp du Nord in the Boundary Waters Canoe and Wilderness Area.
+Devon and her husband Michael McNally have two children, one in high school and one starting college.
+Her family spends considerable time in city hockey arenas and soccer fields.
+They love the Minnesota United Soccer Club, the Minnesota Lynx, and spending time at Camp du Nord in the Boundary Waters Canoe and Wilderness Area near Ely, Minnesota.